iSTRUM/iSTRUM_2025/README.md

 # iSTRUM_2025
-Explorations from iSTRUM 2025 meeting in Point Reyes, CA
+Explorations from iSTRUM 2025 meeting in Point Reyes, CA.